 2022 has been a volatile year for stocks, bonds, and cash.
 It’s unusual from a historic perspective to see all three deeply in negative territory at the same time.
 Yet, here we are adjusting to downside market volatility across the board.

-One could argue markets have been volatile since February of 2020… but, we may remember the selloff in March of 2020, but what about the fact that from April 2020 until almost the end of 2021 almost every asset class went for a moonshot?
+One could argue markets have been volatile since mid-2018… recency bias will point to selloff in March of 2020.
+What about the fact that from April 2020 until almost the end of 2021 almost every asset class went for a moonshot?
 That was upside volatility, as now all those shooting stars are falling back to Earth.

 Periods of market volatility can be stressful.
 Your brain will seek out confirmation that something is wrong with your portfolio.
 This is especially true when it seems your portfolio balance keeps getting lower.